Force Majeure Leave

 - Your relationship to the person who was injured or ill

-You should check with your union representative as most likely your employer will have a specific ‘force majeure form’ that you can use for your application.
+You should check with your union rep as most likely your employer will have a specific ‘force majeure form’ that you can use for your application.
 Your employer must keep records of all force majeure leave taken by employees.

 Do I have to provide evidence for my requirement to take Force Majeure Leave?